huajiejin/url-fallback/README.md

 ![E2E tests][tests-e2e]
 ![Unit tests][tests-unit]

-A tiny piece of JavaScript code which allows websites to set fallback urls for their resources.
+A tiny piece of JavaScript code that allows websites to set fallback urls for their js, css and img resources.

 ## Getting Started